Plans for England and Wales to play at Twickenham

 Increasing fears that South Africa and will join New Zealand in pulling the plug on their European tours in November are making an emergency re-run of the world’s oldest international competition more likely to fill the autumn vacuum.

-In that event, England-Wales would be colliding at Twickenham for the seventh time at Test level in five years – in the (September 2015), in pre-season (August 2019), at end-of-season (May 2016) and three times in the Six Nations (March 2016, February 2018, March 2020).
+In that event, England-Wales would be colliding at Twickenham for the seventh time at Test level in five years – in the World Cup (September 2015), in pre-season (August 2019), at end-of-season ( 2016) and three times in the Six Nations (March 2016, February 2018, March 2020).

-No matter how often they play, and the next one will be the 17th at Twickenham and during the last ten years, every match is sold out, be it 82,000 at Twickenham or 74,500 at the Principality Stadium.
+No matter how often they play, and the next one will be the 17th at Twickenham and Cardiff during the last ten years, every match is sold out, be it 82,000 at Twickenham or 74,500 at the Principality Stadium.

 The problem with the one pencilled in for November arises over the threat of the venue being declared out of bounds to all spectators, a scenario which could render the venture unviable.

-“No sport has ever had to contend with an emergency of this magnitude,'' one powerbroker said.
-“We can draw up all the contingency plans imaginable but we don't know whether those matches will have to be played behind closer doors or whether social distancing will allow a limited number.”
+“No sport has ever had to contend with an emergency of this magnitude,” one powerbroker said.
+“We can draw up all the contingency plans imaginable but we don’t know whether those matches will have to be played behind closer doors or whether social distancing will allow a limited number.”

 New Zealand domestic rugby restarts on Saturday (June 13), a ten-round competition featuring the country’s five Super Rugby franchises, all behind closed doors.
 Australia’s quartet plan to kick-off their truncated version on July 3.